Dear Psychology Internship Applicants,

 Welcome to Stanford University’s Counseling and Psychological Services (CAPS) Psychology Internship Program’s website!
 I appreciate your interest in our training program and I hope that the information on this website will provide you with helpful information about the training opportunities in Health Service Psychology (HSP) that CAPS offers.

-Our training program offers many exceptional opportunities throughout the year that are designed to prepare our interns to work in college mental health.
+Our training program offers many exceptional opportunities throughout the year that are designed to prepare our interns to work in Health Service Psychology.
 By the end of the training year, interns acquire essential Profession Wide Competencies (PWC) and knowledge in addressing the diverse range of issues that occur in a University Counseling Center.
 They will have the confidence and ability to manage different levels of crisis working as an on-call clinician, learn the value of consultation both within and outside of CAPS and gain competency in working with specific issues that are especially pertinent to the student population.

 We are continually inspired by the enthusiasm, passion, and dedication that our interns bring to CAPS.
 The diversity represented in each of our interns including intersecting identities, cultural backgrounds, and personal and professional experience serve as the foundation for which mutual professional development occurs over the course of the training year.